 One quick note: like I told you, this video is sponsored by the company that made the game.
 But my opinion is my own and in fact, part of what I promise the company is that I would only share my honest opinions with you, so that is exactly what I’m doing here.
 Anyhoo, that game is super fun (and I can’t lie, maybe a tiny bit addictive).
 All I’m saying is, if you haven’t tried it yet, you gotta try it now.

 As I said, be sure to click my link to get your app.
 When you do that, you will be clicking an affiliate app so that I get credit for the installation.

 Mindfulness – Simply going outside and breathing fresh air can help, but mindfulness is all about bringing yourself into your body and into the moment.
 Coping mechanisms such as meditation, deep breathing can help you not only reduce stress but also clear brain fog.
 Find ways to practice mindfulness at home and at work.

 Meditation app – Meditation has proven mental and physical health benefits.
-It lowers your heart rate and stress levels – but most importantly for today, it can help get rid of brain fog.
-There are tons of free meditation apps out there.
-One that I’ve tried and find simple and enjoyable is called Headspace.
+It lowers your heart rate and stress levels – but most importantly for today, it can help eliminate brain fog.

 When you’re going through narcissistic abuse recovery, you might hate to admit it, but sometimes you really feel like you’re just phoning it in.
 Going through the motions.
 There are days (and sometimes, weeks) where you just do the bare minimum that you can to just get by.
 It’s almost like you’re avoiding life.
 And it doesn’t feel like you’re doing it on purpose; it feels like you’re not controlling it.
 Sound familiar?
 You might be dealing with brain fog.